JoeyStanley/joeyr/README.md

   - `lbms_index()` allows you to quickly calculate the Low-Back-Merger Shift Index in your data (see Becker 2019; Boberg 2019).

-There are three normalization procedures.

-  - `norm_anae()` makes it easy to do vowel formant normalization using the method described in the *Atlas of North American English* using just one line of code within a tidyverse pipeline.
-This is my current favorite normalization procedure and I was sick of writing large blocks of code in all my scripts, so I wrapped it up as a function.

-  - `norm_deltaF()` is another way to normalize your data, based on Keith Johnson's (2020) paper.

-  - `norm_logmeans()` is a straightforward log-means normalization procedure based on Barreda & Nearey (2018).

-Finally, there are two functions are more about changing labels for phonemes and allophones.
+There are two functions are more about changing labels for phonemes and allophones.

   - `switch_transcriptions()` (and its shortcuts including, `arpa_to_wells()`), quickly converts
     between ARPABET labels and Wells (or Wells-inspired) keywords.

-  - `code_allophones()` is a one-liner that adds contexual allophones ("BAN", "BAG", "SPOOL", "TOOT", etc.) to your vowel data.
+  - `code_allophones()` is a one-liner that adds contextual allophones ("BAN", "BAG", "SPOOL", "TOOT", etc.) to your vowel data.

+Finally, there is one purely informational function, `OoO()` that serves as reminder (mostly for myself) for what my recommended Order of Operations is.

+There *were* three normalization procedures in this package, but as of June 18, 2025 with the release of Fruehwald's [tidynorm](https://jofrhwld.github.io/tidynorm/) package, I'm recommending people switch to those instead.

 ## Group 3: `ggplot2` themes